Be More Successful Mule Deer Hunting - Part 3

 I think there is some real validity in asking ourselves – as hunters aspiring for success – the honest question, “Are we doing all we can and what we need to be doing to be successful?”
 There is a myriad of qualities and efforts that eliminate variables in what is a difficult task; to consistently take mule deer on public land in the West.

-Aron specifically referred to physical fitness, and that’s a great place to start because without an acceptable level of fitness, hunting in certain places and habitat isn’t possible for more than one or two days in a row.
+Aron specifically referred to physical fitness, and that’s a great place to start because without an acceptable level of fitness, hunting in certain places and habitats isn’t possible for more than one or two days in a row.
 Some people are naturally gritty, and even if they are overweight, out of shape, or older in age, they can push through some real difficulty because they’re tough and have the desire.

 Eliminate your Variables